Abbott Laboratories (NYSE:ABT) Issues Q2 2021 Earnings Guidance

 Abbott Laboratories (NYSE:ABT) updated its second quarter 2021 earnings guidance on Tuesday.
-The company provided EPS guidance of $1.000- for the period, compared to the Thomson Reuters consensus EPS estimate of $1.230.
+The company provided earnings per share guidance of $1.000- for the period, compared to the Thomson Reuters consensus earnings per share estimate of $1.230.
 The company issued revenue guidance of -.Abbott Laboratories also updated its FY 2021 guidance to $4.300-4.500 EPS.

-Several brokerages recently commented on ABT.
-Barclays reduced their target price on Abbott Laboratories from $150.00 to $125.00 and set an overweight rating on the stock in a report on Wednesday, June 2nd.
-BTIG Research cut their price target on Abbott Laboratories from $140.00 to $120.00 and set a buy rating on the stock in a report on Wednesday, June 2nd.
-Atlantic Securities initiated coverage on Abbott Laboratories in a report on Thursday, April 15th.
-They set a neutral rating and a $122.00 price target on the stock.
-William Blair restated an outperform rating on shares of Abbott Laboratories in a report on Tuesday, April 20th.
-Finally, Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell cut their price target on Abbott Laboratories from $138.00 to $125.00 and set a buy rating on the stock in a report on Wednesday, June 2nd.
-One investment analyst has rated the stock with a sell rating, two have given a hold rating and sixteen have given a buy rating to the stock.
-The stock has a consensus rating of Buy and a consensus price target of $122.00.
+A number of brokerages have issued reports on ABT.
+Wells Fargo & Company decreased their price target on Abbott Laboratories from $137.00 to $125.00 and set an overweight rating for the company in a research note on Wednesday, June 2nd.
+Morgan Stanley decreased their price target on Abbott Laboratories from $140.00 to $126.00 and set an overweight rating for the company in a research note on Wednesday, June 2nd.
+Citigroup reaffirmed a buy rating and set a $125.00 price target (down from $138.00) on shares of Abbott Laboratories in a research note on Wednesday, June 2nd.
+BTIG Research reduced their price objective on Abbott Laboratories from $140.00 to $120.00 and set a buy rating for the company in a research note on Wednesday, June 2nd.
+Finally, Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell reduced their price objective on Abbott Laboratories from $138.00 to $125.00 and set a buy rating for the company in a research note on Wednesday, June 2nd.
+One equities research analyst has rated the stock with a sell rating, two have assigned a hold rating and sixteen have issued a buy rating to the company.
+Abbott Laboratories has a consensus rating of Buy and a consensus price target of $122.00.

-A hedge fund recently raised its stake in Abbott Laboratories stock.
-Camden National Bank increased its position in Abbott Laboratories (NYSE:ABT) by 1.5% in the 4th quarter, according to the company in its most recent filing with the SEC.
-The fund owned 7,707 shares of the healthcare product maker’s stock after acquiring an additional 114 shares during the quarter.
-Camden National Bank’s holdings in Abbott Laboratories were worth $844,000 as of its most recent SEC filing.
-73.03% of the stock is currently owned by institutional investors and hedge funds.
+An institutional investor recently raised its position in Abbott Laboratories stock.
+Camden National Bank boosted its holdings in shares of Abbott Laboratories (NYSE:ABT) by 1.5% during the 4th quarter, according to its most recent disclosure with the Securities and Exchange Commission (SEC).
+The fund owned 7,707 shares of the healthcare product maker’s stock after buying an additional 114 shares during the quarter.
+Camden National Bank’s holdings in Abbott Laboratories were worth $844,000 at the end of the most recent quarter.
+73.03% of the stock is owned by institutional investors.

 Abbott Laboratories discovers, develops, manufactures, and sells health care products worldwide.
 It operates in four segments: Established Pharmaceutical Products, Diagnostic Products, Nutritional Products, and Medical Devices.
 The Established Pharmaceutical Products segment provides generic pharmaceuticals for the treatment of pancreatic exocrine insufficiency, irritable bowel syndrome or biliary spasm, intrahepatic cholestasis or depressive symptoms, gynecological disorder, hormone replacement therapy, dyslipidemia, hypertension, hypothyroidism, MÃ©niÃ¨re's disease and vestibular vertigo, pain, fever, inflammation, and migraine, as well as provides anti-infective clarithromycin, influenza vaccine, and products to regulate physiological rhythm of the colon.